Showing 24 of 14 sample page(s). Premium members can click on images for larger, readable view.

 Log-in to access.

-No videos for Building a Solid Jazz Chord Foundation for `Ukulele at this time.
-Filming a lot of videos for various lessons, songs and books.
+Related Songs for Building a Solid Jazz Chord Foundation for `Ukulele at this time.

 Just browsing over both books, they look fantastic!
 I'm a guitarist and uke player for over 25 years and was thinking about writing a ukulele book but you've already written what I think are the best, most comprehensive and thorough books I've ever seen for the instrument.
 I just might end up buying every book you've written and I'll be giving my highest recommendation for your books to my friends and students.
 Thank you so much for taking the time to write such great books! — Peter Rhee